-The statement of financial condition is prepared in accordance with accounting principles generally accepted in the U.S., which require the Company to make estimates and assumptions regarding the valuations of certain financial instruments, tax and other matters that affect the statement of financial condition and related disclosures.
+The statement of financial condition is prepared in accordance with accounting principles generally accepted in the U.S., which require the Company to make estimates and assumptions regarding the valuations of certain financial instruments, and the outcome of litigation matters and tax matters and other matters that affect the statement of financial condition and related disclosures.
 The Company believes that the estimates utilized in the preparation of the statement of financial condition are prudent and reasonable.
 Actual results could differ materially from these estimates.